Skip to main content

 Requirements for Node Operators

-Node operators must complete migration to op-reth before the Ethereum Glamsterdam hardfork.
-A Celo-compatible op-reth release and migration guide will be published shortly.
-In the meantime:
+Node operators must complete migration to op-reth by the switch date for their network (see above).
+A Celo-compatible op-reth release is available, and the node-operator guides now use it:

 RPC Providers and Bridge Operators

 For most RPC users, this transition should be seamless. op-reth supports the same JSON-RPC interface as op-geth.
 However, some differences may exist in non-standard or debug RPC methods.
-We recommend validating your integrations against op-reth once test environments are available.
+We recommend validating your integrations against op-reth on Celo Sepolia, which switches first (see the dates above).